HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Lazy-loading

 An easy way to get a faster first load is to load images progressively : only load what you need when you need it.
-This is done through [lazy-loading](../2021/media#lazy-loading) and [most browsers now support this natively](https://caniuse.com/?search=lazy-loading).
+This is done through [lazy-loading](../2021/media#lazy-loading) and <a hreflang="en" href="https://caniuse.com/?search=lazy-loading">most browsers now support this natively</a>.
 Not all users will scroll your page in its entirety so you should avoid loading images that might never be seen by the current user.
 As such, this is a quick win for sustainability and your users.

 {{ figure_markup(
   image="native-lazy-loading-usage.png",